WHAT WE BELIEVE

-We believe that Jesus Christ was begotten by the Holy Spirit, and born of the Virgin Mary, and is true God and true Man (Luke 1:30-35; Colossians 2:9).
+We believe that Jesus Christ was begotten of the Father by the Holy Spirit, and born of the Virgin Mary, and is true God and true Man (Luke 1:30-35; Colossians 2:9).

 We believe that man was created in the image of God, that he sinned and thereby incurred not only physical death, but also that spiritual death which is separation from God; and that all human beings are born with a sinful nature.
 In the case of those who reach moral responsibility, they become sinners in thought, word, and deed (Genesis 1:26; Genesis 3:1-24; Romans 3:23; Romans 6:23).

 We believe that the Lord Jesus Christ died for our sins according to the Scripture as a representative and substitutionary sacrifice; and that all that believe in Him are justified on the ground of His shed blood (John 3:16; Ephesians 2:8,9; Acts 16:31; Hebrews 9:22).